krupakargurije/krupakargurije/README.md

 ---

 ## 👨‍💻 About Me
-I’m a passionate and driven **Software Developer** with a strong foundation in **full-stack development**, backend engineering, and modern cloud-based technologies.
+I’m a passionate and driven **Software Developer** with strong skills in **Full-Stack Development**, backend engineering, and cloud-based technologies.

-Currently pursuing my **B.Tech in Information Technology**, I love building real-world applications using **Java, Spring Boot, Flutter, Firebase**, and exploring MERN stack fundamentals.
+Currently pursuing my **B.Tech in Information Technology**, I love building real-world applications using **Java, Spring Boot, Flutter, Firebase**, and exploring modern web technologies.

-I enjoy turning ideas into scalable applications and continuously exploring new tools, frameworks, and technologies.

 ---